pledge4future/co2calculator/README.md

-# co2calculator
+# CO2 Calculator

-Calculatates CO2 emissions for business trips, heating and electricity consumption.
+Python package to calculate CO2 emissions of business trips, heating and electricity consumption.